Lima bean: Culinary

+Medical

-Blood sugar
+Blood sugar level

 The high fiber content in lima beans prevents blood sugar levels from rising too rapidly after eating them due to the presence of those large amounts of absorption-slowing compounds in the beans, and the high soluble fiber content.
 Soluble fiber absorbs water in the stomach, forming a gel that slows down the absorption of the bean's carbohydrates.
-They can therefore help balance blood sugar levels while providing steady, slow-burning energy, which makes them a good choice for people with diabetes suffering with insulin resistance.
+They can, therefore, help balance blood sugar levels while providing steady, slow-burning energy, which makes them a good choice for people with diabetes suffering from insulin resistance.